Skip to main content

 For non-checkout events such as 'Add To Cart', 'Signup', and others, we recommend setting up a trigger event only on some pages to make sure they are not fired on every page load.

-10. Specify to have the trigger added to all pages by selecting Always, or in specific pages by selecting On some pages.
-If you choose the latter, you need to provide the page URL and a domain identifier to specify when the module should start detection to obtain all conversion data from the page.
+10. If you selected Page Elements as the event detection method (see step 4), you can specify to have the trigger added to all pages by selecting Always, or in specific pages by selecting On some pages.
+If you choose the latter, you must provide the page URL and a domain identifier to specify when the module should start detection to obtain all conversion data from the page.
 Click the plus button to add multiple pages.

 Pinterest_Trigger__Event.png